Adrich-Fernandes/tic-tac-toe-game/README.md

 🆕 New Game button → resets the board and clears the scoreboard

 📱 Fully responsive for both desktop and mobile

+tic-tac-toe/
+│── index.html     # Game UI
+│── tac.css        # Styling for layout and responsiveness
+│── toe.js         # Game logic (winner check, turns, reset/new game)
+│── README.md      # Documentation

+# 🛠️ Technologies Used

+HTML5 – Structure of the game

+CSS3 – Styling and responsiveness

+JavaScript (ES6) – Game logic and interactions

+# 🔮 Future Improvements

+✅ Highlight winning combination on the board

+✅ Add sound effects for moves and wins

+✅ Add an option for single-player mode vs computer (AI)

+# 👨‍💻 Author

+Created by [Adrich Fernandes] ✨
+Feel free to fork, contribute, or suggest improvements!